 |Serve winning variant||The new variant will not be shown.|

 You can configure a variant by navigating to the variants section.
-You can do this by either clicking on a variant name in the variants table, or by selecting the variant from the drop down list in the menu.
+You can do this by either clicking on a variant name in the variants table, or by selecting the variant from the drop-down menu.

 The appearance of the variants section will depend on the type of variant that is chosen.
-For complete information on the configuration of a specific type of variant, click the Interaction and Variant types tab above and select the variant type from the drop-down list.
+For complete information on the configuration of a specific type of variant, select the Optimization tab and select the variant type from the drop-down menu.

 In the right hand sidebar you will find a properties widget for the variant.